karthik1704/DSA-Python/README.md

 - Recursive solution can be simpler to read than - iterative one
 - Recusion used all the  time every language , every field
 - easy to write compare to iterative(loops) code
-- we can use all the place Recursion over iterative - because some situations  iteration fast
+- we can't use all the place Recursion over iterative - because some situations  iteration fast

 #### When to choose recursion?
 - If you can divide the problem inti simialr problems